 Learn to Sail

-This years learn to sail courses are offered in combination with WTYA Youth Development.
+This years learn to sail courses are offered in combination with Waikato Thames Yachting (SailWaikato), who provides a professional coach.
 Available courses include:

 Junior Fleet sailors are all encouraged to attend the live-in Hamilton Yacht Club Optisail 3-day course at Hamilton Bay Yacht Club in early mid January.
 Loads of fun guaranteed.
 Sailors will have to register and pay for this separately.

 It is preferable the junior fleet sailors need to have a parent/carer available for support while they are at the Club.
 A supportive parent is one of the important success factors in any sport and none more so than in sailing right through school years.
-Parents of junior fleet sailors may be needed on the beach at short notice if a young sailor needs to come ashore while the instructor is still on the water.
+Parents of junior fleet sailors may be needed at short notice if a young sailor needs to come ashore while the instructor is still on the water.
 Many parents are experienced sailors and but we will ensure that any parent on the water to help out is appropriately trained.
-We also hope that parents wanting to sail will take the opportunity to go out in one of the Club boats available.

 NSC takes risk management very seriously and has a number of policies in place to ensure sailors stay safe.
 We need parent’s support to ensure that young sailors have fun in a safe and supportive environment.
-This starts with sailors bringing the right clothing and equipment to cope with cold, wet, sunny or warm conditions and having parent support.
+It’s important that young sailors bring the right clothing and equipment to cope with cold, wet, sunny or warm conditions and have good parental support.